 The Troy Area School District will be following the CDC guidelines for use of face masks for all staff and students.
 Students will also be required to use face coverings while they are in attendance at school.
 Troy Area School District students and staff will be required to wear masks at all times while indoors with the exception of scheduled mask breaks and for the consumption of food and water.
 The district will examine each student who is deemed medically fragile and handle the protocol development for each case based on the medical issues of each student or staff member.
 The district will make every attempt to share those plans and the procedures and protocols set forth in this plan with substitute teachers.
 The district currently experiences a substitute shortage, and therefore, this shortage could mean that the district may have to explore alternative options for educating students.
 The district will look at the specific schedules of instructional and non-instructional staff and determine how they will deploy those staff, so students have the highest quality learning opportunities while being educated in our brick and mortar setting.
 The district will use current resources available to them to meet the social emotional wellness of its students and staff while in the community and at home.
+During school closure all extra-curricular activities will be suspended.
+Troy Area School District will not allow other closed school district students to participate in our extra-curricular even if we are open.

-HEALTH AND SAFETY PLAN GOVERNING BODY AFFIRMATION STATEMENT: TROY AREA SCHOOL DISTRIC
+HEALTH AND SAFETY PLAN GOVERNING BODY AFFIRMATION STATEMENT: TROY AREA SCHOOL DISTRICT

-The Board of Directors for the Troy Area School District reviewed and approved the Phased School Reopening Health and Safety Plan on July 14, 2020.

-The plan was approved by a vote of:
+The Board of Directors for the Troy Area School District reviewed and appro ved the Phased School Reopening Health and Safety Plan on July 14, 2020.
+The plan was approved by a vote of: YES NO Affirmed on April 27, 2021 By: Chard Angele Travelage Calcad District Decad Decadage Sheryl Angove, Troy Area School District Board President

-YES

-NO

-Affirmed on September 8, 2020

-Ву:

-Page 30 of 31

-Sheryl Angove, Troy Area School District Board President